-As regards, hygiene and sanitary measures, all accommodation centres, including emergency accommodation centres were required to complete contingency planning for Covid-19 with a view to limiting the possible spread of disease throughout centres.
+As regards, hygiene and sanitary measures, all accommodation centres, including emergency accommodation centres were required to complete contingency planning for COVID-19 with a view to limiting the possible spread of disease throughout centres.
 Contingency plans were subject to review by IPAS and HSE Community Healthcare Organisations (CHOs).
 Public health information was distributed to residents through the circulation of notices in multiple languages.
-Each centre was also asked to generate a self-isolation capability for use by persons with a positive Covid-19 test result.316 Moreover, in September 2020, it was announced that a comprehensive programme of Covid-19 testing was to be established across all Direct Provision and emergency accommodation centres.
-The testing programme followed numerous outbreaks of Covid-19 within Direct Provision centres throughout the country over the course of the pandemic.317
+Each centre was also asked to generate a self-isolation capability for use by persons with a positive COVID-19 test result.
+Moreover, in September 2020, it was announced that a comprehensive programme of COVID-19 testing was to be established across all Direct Provision and emergency accommodation centres.
+The testing programme followed numerous outbreaks of COVID-19 within Direct Provision centres throughout the country over the course of the pandemic.
+Moreover, and the pandemic.
+Moreover accommodation centres throughout the country over the course of the pandemic.
+Moreover accommodation centres throughout the country over the course of the pandemic.

 Additionally, the HSE established a temporary accommodation scheme for healthcare workers at the outset of the pandemic.
-Under the scheme, healthcare workers or individuals providing home support who are resident in Direct Provision were entitled to apply for temporary accommodation in certain defined circumstances.318 As of May 2020, 40 residents had been granted alternative accommodation under the HSE-provided scheme, while approximately 15 were forced to stop working owing to childcare issues.
+Under the scheme, healthcare workers or individuals providing home support who are resident in Direct Provision were entitled to apply for temporary accommodation in certain defined circumstances.
+As of May 2020, 40 residents had been granted alternative accommodation under the HSE-provided scheme, while approximately 15 were forced to stop working owing to childcare issues.
 In the experience of the Irish Refugee Council, while there have been some problems with the scheme, particularly around availability of facilities, the vast majority of residents seeking access to the scheme have been accommodated.
+In May of 2021, a number of IRC clients were advised by the HSE that the accommodation scheme was shortly to be concluded.
+However, in January 2022, following an information request from IRC, the HSE confirmed that the programme remains operational and is to be reviewed by the end of Q1 2022.